nim-lang/website/jekyll/_posts/2021-03-05-fusion-and-pattern-matching.md

             result = `resTuple`
 #           ^^^^^^^^^^^^^^^^^^^
 #           |
-#           Type of the return will be derived from this assinment.
+#           Type of the return will be derived from this assignment.
 #           Even though it is placed within loop body, it will still
 #           derive necessary return type
       )()[`lastId`]